-Struggling reader – in praise of practice and consolidation
+Struggling readers – in praise of practice and consolidation

-Here is what I did with my struggling reader who missed two lessons in a row:
+Here is what I did with one struggling reader who missed two lessons in a row.

 Overlearning

-In the previous lesson I had taught him some alternative spellings for the phoneme /oe/.
+In the previous lesson, I had taught some alternative spellings for the phoneme /oe/.

-I started the lesson with handing him a bunch of words that he needed to sort out according to the spelling of /oe/ in the word.
+I started the lesson by handing him a selection of words that he needed to sort out according to their spellings of /oe/.
 He had to make a label to head each list of words.
-By handing the words to the pupil, this week, I was asking him not just to read and sort the words but also to revise the alternative spellings that we had covered.
-I might add that sorting and categorising is an important part of the Sounds-Write programme that we follow at the Bloomfield Learning Centre.
+By handing the words to the pupil, I was asking him not only to read and sort the words but also to revise the alternative spellings that we had covered.
+(I might add that sorting and categorising is an important part of the Sounds-Write programme that we follow at the Bloomfield Learning Centre.)

 Discussing spelling tendencies

-I asked him to identify which spelling of /oe/ is likely to come at the end of the word.
-We discussed the words ‘go, no, so’ and compared them to the more common spelling in ‘snow, blow, row’ etc.
+I next asked the pupil to identify which spelling of /oe/ is likely to come at the end of a word.
+We discussed the words ‘go’, ‘no’ and ‘so’, and compared them to the more-common spelling in ‘snow’, ‘blow’, ‘row’ etc.

 Comprehension and grammar

-Next we did an activity which combines comprehension and grammar.
-The pupil reads sentences from the story which includes words with /oe/ spellings.
-He needs to comprehend the sentences in order to insert the missing full stops and capital letters.
-Punctuation seems to be a huge problem for my pupils of all ages – so this is quite a useful activity.
+Next, we did an activity that combined comprehension and grammar.
+The pupil read sentences from a story that included words with /oe/ spellings.
+He needed to comprehend the sentences in order to insert the missing full stops and capital letters.
+(Punctuation seems to be a huge problem for my pupils of all ages, so this is quite a useful activity.)

 Finally, we did a timed reading exercise.
-This was in order to practise reading words with and without split vowel o-e.
-The exercise includes words such as ‘hop and hope’ though not necessarily next to one another.
-I have always been a bit wary of timed exercises as some pupils can feel pressurised by it.
-I usually tentatively try to see how my pupil takes to this exercise.
+This was in order to practise reading words with and without the split vowel o-e.
+The exercise included words such as ‘hop’ and ‘hope’, not necessarily next to one another.
+I have always been a bit wary of timed exercises, as some pupils can feel pressurised by them.
+I usually tentatively try to see how a pupil takes to this exercise.

-My pupil had the opportunity to read the words at speed three times.
-At first he read them in 59 seconds.
-By the third time he read them in 35 seconds.
+This pupil had the opportunity to read the words at speed three times.
+At first, he read them in 59 seconds.
+By the third time, he read them in 35 seconds.
 Practice makes perfect.
-I was rewarded with a huge grin …
+I was rewarded with a huge grin!

-Details about the Bloomfield Learning Centre can be found at www.blearning.biz
+• Details about the Bloomfield Learning Centre can be found here.

-Here is the Sounds-Write Reading and Spelling programme website www.sounds-write.co.uk
+• The Sounds-Write Reading and Spelling programme website is here.

 Leave a Reply